Here is when Texas Chainsaw Massacre (2022) is released, cast, trailer and how to watch

-While many movie villains have made a comeback over the past year, with Michael Myers and Ghostface reappearing on the big screen.
-However, it’s time for them to move aside because horror legend Leatherface is back – and this time he is looking for even more blood.
+Horror remakes are most definitely back in fashion.
+Michael Myers, Candyman and, most recently, Ghostface have reappeared on the big screen in the past year, but it’s time for them to step aside, as we welcome back Texas Chainsaw Massacre villain Leatherface – and this time he is looking for even more blood.

 That’s right, the mass murdering maniac is returning to wage war on humanity with his iconic chainsaw after almost 50 years.